 Safety is the first priority for Hotwork.

 Hotwork Technicians enter client plants at a critical time – the transition period from construction or a maintenance outage to startup and operation.
 Virtually all of the facilities where Hotwork operates are large, complex, hot, industrial environments.
 Many of these facilities have confined spaces and hazardous materials.
-Often the jobs require work from platforms above ground elevation and around mobile equipment, such as cranes, forklifts and rail.
+Often the jobs require work from platforms above ground elevation and around mobile equipment, such as cranes, forklifts and rails.
 Many clients have extensive and demanding safety systems and programs.
 The Hotwork service usually involves making and breaking fuel connections, igniting burners, and work with high temperature environments.

 In order to work safely and effectively in this type of environment, Hotwork is dedicated to providing each technician with more than enough training upon initial hire and annually thereafter, not only to fulfill governmental and client specific requirements, but also to keep them safe on a daily basis by utilizing smart work practices relevant to every unique hazard they may encounter.